Yesterday, I was one of 10 contestants that won in the History Channel's "Valhalloween" costume contest!

 I'm still amazed, as are others who inquire, at how comfortable this whole ensemble is.
 It weighs a lot, but the design disperses the weight in the the right anchor spots, so it's not all just hanging from my shoulders.

-Here's the one photo I have so far, of me and Anders.
-This was right after a rather fancy Halloween dinner at The Village Cafe restaurant in San Jose's Santana Row.
+This photo was right after a rather fancy Halloween dinner at The Village Cafe restaurant in San Jose's Santana Row.
 I huge thanks to the amazing cooks and our waitress, for putting up with us nut bags.

 I'll add more photos as I get them.